 Night buses are the devil.
 Avoid them like the plague.
 But they save you a night’s accommodation I hear you cry!
 So what?
 Big whoop!
 You might save $10 but you ruin the following day, and probably the day after that too.

 Sleep deprivation leads to poor decision making, poor cognitive performance, poor everything in fact.
-The team at the Sleep Advisor discusses it on their site all the time.
 Lack of sleep increases our cravings and our appetite.
 What this all means is that after a night rattling around on rickety crickety bus all you’re going to be good for the following day is eating junk food.

 If you do have to catch a demon night bus then at the very least be kind to yourself the following day.
 Don’t plan any mad excursions because you simply won’t enjoy them.
 Take it steady.
 Treat yourself even.
 And then when well-rested go out and explore the following day.